If your primary exposure to South America has been TV and movies, you may think of South American transportation as being crowded, dirty, or chaotic.

 The stereotype of crowded South American buses is more accurate to a transportation method known as colectivos.

-In this article will talk a little bit about what colectivos are and how to use them, particularly in Peru near Machu Picchu.
+In this article, you’ll learn what colectivos are and how to use them, particularly in Peru near Machu Picchu.

 What are Colectivos